+The aroma of cinnamon rolls baking in the oven.
+The pungent taste on your tongue.
 You have it in your kitchen.
-We use it to bake goodies.
-You might even have cinnamon sticks in your cupboard.
+And use it to bake goodies of all different kinds.
+You might even have cinnamon sticks and powder in your cupboard.
 But did you know you can use cinnamon in your witchcraft?
 Let’s talk all thing cinnamon: cinnamon magic properties and 10 easy but powerful uses in the craft.

 The POWER of Cinnamon

 Cinnamon, Cinnamomum, is essentially a common spice that’s made from the inner bark of Cinnamomum trees.
 This genus of tree belongs to the Laurel family and are considered evergreen.
 These trees emit aromatic oils which have seduced people for centuries.
 Cinnamon is a spice used mostly in baking and cooking, and it also comes in essential oil form.

 Cinnamon has been traded and used for thousands of years.
 Records show since at least 2000 BC.
 Ancient Egyptian priests used cinnamon in the mummification process, giving it an inevitable link to the spirit world and the dead.
 It was also given as offering to royalty and to gods and goddesses in ancient times.
 It has been traded from various countries in tropical Asia and in high demand all over the known world since.

 Cinnamon is used by magical practitioners and witches of all kinds and for many reasons.
 Cinnamon’s magic properties include protection, money, strength, love, amplification, divination and connection to the ancestors and the spirit world.
 Cinnamon is also used medicinally for many reasons including as an anti-inflammatory, for its antioxidants, to lower blood sugar and aid in the body’s insulin-production, and to decrease risk of heart disease.